hivarxs/t-oper/PLAN.md

 # tOper - Minecraft Server Optimization Plugin

+this is supposed to be the actual readme.md but the plugin didn't turn well. get it, its the PLANedreadme.md xd
 ## Overview
 tOper is a comprehensive optimization plugin for Paper 1.8 servers, designed to improve performance through various optimization techniques.